 Sec.
 2.3.1 - AUS Conforming Sec.
-3.13.1 - Non AUS Conforming Sec.
+2.3.2 - AUS Conforming High Balance Sec.
+2.3.3 - AUS Affordable

+Sec.
 3.13.2 - Non AUS Jumbo Sec.
-2.3.2- AUS Conforming High BalanceSec.Sec.
-3.13.3- Non AUS AffordableSec.
-3.13.4- Non AUS Medical Professional Program
+3.13.4 - Non AUS Medical Professional Program

-TrueGuide [®] R evision History EFFECTIVE DATE REVISION SUMMARY 6.1.2021 Version 4.4: (con't) Section 3.5.3.1 Acceptable Sources of Borrower's Own Funds - Proceeds from the Sale of Assets other than Real Estate Owned: Expanded to only require evidence of value of the sold asset when the proceeds from the sale exceed 50% of the qualifying income; and added that the asset purchaser must not be an interested party.
-Section 3.5.5.2 Qualifying Payment Amounts for Open 30-Day Charge Accounts: Changed to require either the file evidence sufficient funds to pay-off the open 30-day charge account, or the full amount of the outstanding balance on the open 30-day charge account is to be included in the DTI.
-Section 4.4 Commitment and Insurance Activation: Clarified the insured's obligations under the Commitment; and relocated some of the Section 4.4 content into new Sections 4.4.1 and 4.4.2.
-12.18.2021 Version 4.5: (effective 12/18/2021, unless otherwise noted) Section 1.1 Underwriting Philosophy: Added clarifying comprehensive credit assessment and fraud assessment within National MI's underwriting philosophy.
-Section 1.8.1 Financed MI: Added clarifying financed MI section.
-Section 2.1.4 Comprehensive Credit Assessment: Updated the list of TrueGuide[®] Section 3 Non-AUS/Manually Underwritten terms that are allowed for AUS loans.
-Sections 2.2.2 & 3.4.2 Purpose: Added reference to RefiNow[TM] and Refi PossibleSM (affective 5 (5 (2021 as outlined in National MI Bulletin 2021 02)) (effective 5/5/2021 as outlined in National MI Bulletin 2021-03).
-Sections 2.2.6 & 3.2.1 Citizenship & Residency: Updated DACA and ITIN requirements.
-Sections 2.2.7 Credit History; 3.5.4.4 & 3.5.4.5 Representative FICO Score: Clarified that the middle/lower method is used to calculate the representative FICO score; and that averaged credit scores are not considered for underwriting eligibility or pricing purposes.
-Sections 2.3 and 3.13 Product Eligibility Matrices: Updated maximum eligible loan amour and footnotes (effective 11/30/2021 as outlined in National MI Bulletin 2021-06).
-Section 3.1.4 ARMs: Updated the criteria for qualifying ratios.
-Section 3.3.3 Occupancy Conversion: Added that the fully executed lease must have a minimum original 6-month term in order to use departure residence rental income in qualifying.
-Section 3.4.7 Affordable Lending: Clarified the financed MI and gross LTV guidelines.
-Section 3.5.1.1 Most Recent Year for Income Documentation: Updated the year in the examples.
-Section 3.5.1.19 Retirement Assets and Other Assets Used as Qualifying Income: Added other asset types that may be used as qualifying income.
-Section 3.7.1 Financed Premiums & LTV: Clarified the base LTV and gross LTV guidelines.
-Section 3.13.4 Non AUS Medical Professionals Program: Added DVM, VMD, DACVS,

-- PharmD and PA as eligible medical professions. - Section 4.2 Submission Requirements: Updated the list of required documents.
+6.1.2021 Version 4.4: (cont'd)

+- Section 3.5.3.1 Acceptable Sources of Borrower's Own Funds Proceeds from the Sale of Assets other than Real Estate Owned: Expanded to only require evidence of value of the sold asset when the proceeds from the sale exceed 50% of the qualifying income; and added that the asset purchaser must not be an interested party. - Section 3.5.5.2 Qualifying Payment Amounts for Open 30-Day Charge Accounts: Changed to require either the file evidence sufficient funds to pay-off the open 30-day charge account, or the full amount of the outstanding balance on the open 30-day charge account is to be included in the DTI. - Section 4.4 Commitment and Insurance Activation: Clarified the insured's obligations under the Commitment; and relocated some of the Section 4.4 content into new Sections 4.4.1 and 4.4.2.

+12.18.2021 Version 4.5: (effective 12/18/2021, unless otherwise noted)

+- Section 1.1 Underwriting Philosophy: Added clarifying comprehensive credit assessment and fraud assessment within National MI's underwriting philosophy. - Section 1.8.1 Financed MI: Added clarifying financed MI section. - Section 2.1.4 Comprehensive Credit Assessment: Updated the list of TrueGuide[®] Section 3 Non-AUS/Manually Underwritten terms that are allowed for AUS loans. - Sections 2.2.2 & 3.4.2 Purpose: Added reference to RefiNowTM and Refi PossibleSM (effective 5/5/2021 as outlined in National MI Bulletin 2021-03). - Sections 2.2.6 & 3.2.1 Citizenship & Residency: Updated DACA and ITIN requirements. - Sections 2.2.7 Credit History; 3.5.4.4 & 3.5.4.5 Representative FICO Score: Clarified that the middle/lower method is used to calculate the representative FICO score; and that averaged credit scores are not considered for underwriting eligibility or pricing purposes. - Sections 2.3 and 3.13 Product Eligibility Matrices: Updated maximum eligible loan amounts and footnotes (effective 11/30/2021 as outlined in National MI Bulletin 2021-06). - Section 3.1.4 ARMs: Updated the criteria for qualifying ratios. - Section 3.3.3 Occupancy Conversion: Added that the fully executed lease must have a minimum original 6-month term in order to use departure residence rental income in qualifying. - Section 3.4.7 Affordable Lending: Clarified the financed MI and gross LTV guidelines. - Section 3.5.1.1 Most Recent Year for Income Documentation: Updated the year in the examples. - Section 3.5.1.19 Retirement Assets and Other Assets Used as Qualifying Income: Added other asset types that may be used as qualifying income. - Section 3.7.1 Financed Premiums & LTV: Clarified the base LTV and gross LTV guidelines. - Section 3.13.4 Non-AUS Medical Professionals Program: Added DVM, VMD, DACVS, PharmD and PA as eligible medical professions. - Section 4.2 Submission Requirements: Updated the list of required documents.